CLC Grants

 The Community Literacies Collaboratory, with the financial support of the Brown Chair in English Literacy, is pleased to offer grants to support literacy organizations and community literacies educators and researchers whose literacies work is consistent with the CLC and Brown Chair’s purpose: to help all people practice literacies more fluently, richly, productively, and joyfully.

-When submissions are open, we invite applications from any literacy workers with projects aimed to improve literacy learning, experience, and practice in the United States, however, priority will be given to proposals from literacy workers in Arkansas or with projects that include Arkansans in its form and impact.
+We invite applications from any literacy workers with projects aimed to improve literacy learning, experience, and practice in the United States.
+However, priority will be given to proposals from literacy workers in Arkansas or with projects that include Arkansans in its form and impact.
+The maximum funding the CLC will provide per grant is $15,000.
+Please direct any questions to brownchairinenglishliteracy@gmail.com.

 Nil